2026-2028 Catalog

 Master's Degrees

-Within these general requirements there are specific departmental requirements for each degree.
-These are found in the descriptions of master's degree programs within each school’s description.
+In addition to these general requirements, there are specific departmental requirements that can be found in the catalog descriptions for each master's degree program.
 It is important that graduate students, in consultation with their advisors, familiarize themselves with these requirements.
 Failure to do so may result in a substantial delay in progress towards the degree and graduation.
 It is the responsibility of the student to ascertain and comply with all university, college and departmental procedures and requirements.

 • All available master’s degree programs, graduate certificates and professional certificates can be found on the Cal Poly Graduate Education website.